FAQ

 I started painting these dolls in 2008, but I’ve been working on them professionally since 2017, and this became my full-time job in 2018.

 What should I do if a faceup is damaged on arrival?
 First, if there’s any exterior damage to the package, take a photo!
 Then take lots of photos once you open the doll.
 We’ll need them to deal with insurance.
 Second, contact me right away!
-I’ll absolutely help you.
+I’ll absolutely help you file a claim.

 Are there any companies/sculptors you especially like working on?